 Take your time, look around and learn more about what I can offer you.
 I hope you enjoy the site; please take a moment to drop me a line.

-With over 25 years experience of working in mental health and as a registered child and adult counsellor and therapist in Camden Town, I work with: children, adults, parents, couples and families.
-With a current DBS clearance and working within the BACP and BPS Ethical Framework, I will work carefully with you, 1:1 or with family couples and groups.
-I work with young children through play, adolescents using talking therapy,
+With over 25 years experience of working in mental health and as a child and adult counsellor and therapist in Camden Town, I work with: children, adults, parents, couples and families.
+With a current DBS clearance and working within the Ethical Framework, I will work carefully with you, 1:1 or with family couples and groups.
+I work with young children through play, adolescents using talking therapy.

 Therapy involves providing a safe and confidential place, where you feel listened to and your experiences are taken seriously.
 I am interested in getting to know you and sensitive to hear what you choose to share with me.
 Thinking together about your situation may help to find a constructive way forward for you.